ningyu1991/InclusiveGAN/README.md

 - Preliminary study on **Stacked MNIST** dataset.
 We synthesize 240k images by stacking the RGB channels with random MNIST images, resulting in 1,000 discrete modes (10 digit modes for each of the 3 channels).
 We zero-pad the image from size 28x28 to size 32x32.
 To prepare the dataset, first download the [MNIST .gz files](http://yann.lecun.com/exdb/mnist/) to `mnist/`, then run
   ```
   python3 dataset_tool.py create_mnistrgb \
-  datasets/stacked_mnist_240k/ \
+  datasets/stacked_mnist_240k \
-  mnist/ \
+  mnist \
   --num_images 240000
   ```
-  where `datasets/stacked_mnist_240k/` is the output directory containing the prepared data format that enables efficient streaming for our training.
+  where `datasets/stacked_mnist_240k` is the output directory containing the prepared data format that enables efficient streaming for our training.

 - Main study including minority inclusion on **CelebA** dataset.
 We use the first 30k images and crop them centered at (x,y) = (89,121) with size 128x128.
 To prepare the dataset, first download and unzip the [CelebA aligned png images](https://drive.google.com/open?id=0B7EVK8r0v71pWEZsZE9oNnFzTm8) to `celeba/Img/`, then run
   ```
   python3 dataset_tool.py create_celeba \
-  datasets/celeba_align_png_cropped_30k/ \
+  datasets/celeba_align_png_cropped_30k \
-  celeba/Img/img_align_celeba_png/ \
+  celeba/Img/img_align_celeba_png \
   --num_images 30000
   ```
-  where `datasets/celeba_align_png_cropped_30k/` is the output directory containing the prepared data format that enables efficient streaming for our training, and `celeba/Img/img_align_celeba_png/` is the input directory containing CelebA png files.
+  where `datasets/celeba_align_png_cropped_30k` is the output directory containing the prepared data format that enables efficient streaming for our training, and `celeba/Img/img_align_celeba_png` is the input directory containing CelebA png files.

 ## Training
 - For **Stacked MNIST**, run, e.g.,